vpham21/ohmageX/README.md

 > The name "Dragon Well" comes from a variety of Chinese green tea (龍井茶).

 - Set up Cordova, Backbone + Marionette, and vendor libraries

+## License

+The ohmageX project is **open-source** and licensed under the AFFERO GENERAL PUBLIC LICENSE.
+The full text of the license may be found in the `LICENSE` file.